lyyang01/Bio-Copilot/README.md

 ## Quick Start

 We add a demo prompt in "example_prompt/simple_demo.txt".
+The dataset used in the simple demo can be found in: https://drive.google.com/file/d/1RkkPVPVXfW9Nuv-HaQQh0Ldv9WrfzrUa/view?usp=share_link

 First, please config LLM in "biocopilot/config.py".